 to generate great returns for our investors and our Church by providing high quality financial services.

-Thank you to the Committee, the investment services team and the Church community for the support that allows the company to be optimistic about the years ahead.
+Thank you to the Committee, the Investment Services team and the Church community for the support in a difficult year that allows the Company to remain optimistic about the year ahead.

 Michael McClaren